What's in your water?

 Storing and Enhancing Your Spring Water

-When I refill my water, I use a 3-gallon glass carboy.
+When I refill my water, I use a 3-gallon glass carboy and 1 gallon glass jugs.
 You can choose a size that works for your lifestyle and lifting comfort.
 Glass is my personal preference because it keeps the water pure and does not interfere with the mineral content.
 Copper pitchers are also a traditional and beautiful option for serving mineral-rich water at home.

 Conscious Choices: Reclaiming Your Relationship with Water